 NOTE: The SACHDNC workgroup stated that any infant who has an oxygen saturation measurement of < 90% should be immediately referred for an echocardiogram & clinical assessment.
 Pulse oximetry screening should NOT be repeated for these infants.1

-A "pass" result should be given to any screen where the pulse oximetry readings are ≥ 95% in the hand and foot AND where there is ≤ 3% difference between the hand & foot measurements.
+A "pass" result should be given to any screen where the pulse oximetry readings are ≥ 95% in the hand or foot AND where there is ≤ 3% difference between the hand & foot measurements.

 What are the diagnostic recommendations for children who do not pass the pulse oximetry newborn screen?